ibm-cloud-docs/Cloudant/api/cloudant-geo.md

 {{site.data.keyword.cloudant_short_notm}} Geo works with geospatial relationships and follows the [DE-9IM specification](https://en.wikipedia.org/wiki/DE-9IM){: new_window}{: external} for geometric relations.
-This specification defines the different ways in which two geospatial objects are related to each other, if indeed they are related at all.
+This specification defines the different ways in which two geospatial objects are related to each other, if indeed they're related at all.

 For example,
 you might specify a polygon object that describes a housing district.